 I share this in the hope that first and foremost, you will gain knowledge from my experience that enables you to stay healthy.
 I also share because it’s a reminder that while you can expect you’ll have aches and pains, there is ultimately a reason.
 Your body is trying to tell you something.
-Pain relief is always available in various forms, however, be sure that, at least in cases like this one, you aren’t masking it for the wrong reasons.
+Pain relief is always available in various forms, however, it's always important—especially in cases like this—you aren’t masking your pain it for the wrong reasons.
 When in doubt, your doctor or a health advice line offered by many ERs is only a phone call away.

 No pain, no gain… right?

 The first time (yes, I’m embarrassed to say, this happened more than once before I sought help!)
 I’d had an intense workout with my trainer, followed by a hot/cold therapy treatment that some have stated is essentially self-imposed torture.
 Simply put, it can wipe anyone out.

 My day began like most do when I have a bit of time off.
 Trainer, spa, work in the lounge, more spa, shower, shop.
 By the time I left my gym/spa, went grocery shopping and got home, I was exhausted, and likely dehydrated.
 I took an electrolyte packet, grabbed a liter of Smart Water and decided to crash.
 My body ached as the silk of my mini slip ghosted my skin, I was cold and more than ready to hide within my covers.